Galicia (Spain): Language

 Galicia has two official languages: Galician (Galician: galego) and Spanish (also known in Spain as Castellano, i.e. "Castilian"), both of them Romance languages.
 The former (Galician) originated regionally; the latter (Castilian) was associated with Castile.
 Galician is recognized in the Statute of Autonomy of Galicia as the lingua propia ("own language") of Galicia.

 Galician and Portuguese share a common medieval phase known as Galician-Portuguese.
 The independence of Portugal since the late Middle Ages has favored the divergence of the Galician and Portuguese languages as they developed.
 Though considered to be independent languages in Galicia, the shared history between Galician and Portuguese has been widely acknowledged; in 2014, the Galician parliament approved Law 1/2014 on the promotion of Portuguese and links with the Lusophony.

 The official Galician language has been standardized by the Real Academia Galega based on literary tradition.
 Although there are local dialects, Galician media conform to this standard form, which is also used in primary, secondary, and university education.
 There are more than three million Galician speakers in the world.
-Galician ranks in the lower orders of the 150 most widely spoken languages on earth.
+Galician ranks among the 150 most widely spoken languages on earth.

 For more than four centuries of Castilian domination, Spanish was the only official language in Galicia.
 Galician faded from day-to-day use in urban areas.
 Since the re-establishment of democracy in Spain—in particular since the passage and implementation of the Lei de Normalización Lingüística ("Law of Linguistic Normalization", Ley 3/1983, 15 June 1983)—the first generation of students in mass education has attended schools conducted in Galician.
 (Spanish is also taught.)